Edith Anderson: Life

-The Soviet occupation zone had been relaunched, formally in October 1949, as the Soviet sponsored German Democratic Republic (East Germany).
+The Soviet occupation zone had been relaunched, formally in October 1949, as the Soviet sponsored GDR (East Germany).
 Between 1951 and 1956 Anderson was employed in East Berlin as a translator and editor with the Women's International Democratic Federation (WIDF).
-This brought her into contact with other English-speaking expatriates, and also opened the way for officially authorised foreign trips that included Denmark, China, Rumania and Hungary.
-While retaining her socialist idealism, Anderson had been appalled by the postwar destitution she found when she arrived in 1947, and which endured in East Germany long after the West German economy had begun to recover strongly.
+This brought her into contact with other English-speaking expatriates, and also opened the way for officially authorised foreign trips that included Denmark, China, Romania and Hungary.
+While retaining her socialist idealism, Anderson had been appalled by the post-war destitution she found when she arrived in 1947, and which endured in East Germany long after the West German economy had begun to recover strongly.
 She suffered with homesickness.
 There was, during the early 1950s, little to prevent her visiting New York, but there was every reason to believe that, had she done so, the authorities would have prevented her returning to her family and friends in East Berlin.
-In summer 1953, around the time of the brutally and efficiently suppressed East German uprising, Edith Anderson suffered her first nervous breakdown, which resulted in a six-week hospitalisation during July/August of that year.
+In summer 1953, around the time of the brutally and efficiently suppressed East German uprising, Anderson suffered her first nervous breakdown, which resulted in a six-week hospitalisation during July–August of that year.
 Despite the occasional brief affair, she saw no realistic alternative to sticking by her frequently absent husband during the 1950s, and towards the end of the decade an increased focus on her own writing offered an outlet for some of the stress inherent in the life choices she had made.

 1956 was a particularly eventful year.
-Her novel "Gelbes Licht" (later published in English as "A Man's Job") was released, as a result of which she was accepted as a member of the East German Writers' Association.
-She resigned from the WIDF and took a job with the National News Service.
-In America the editor of the leftwing journal "Mainstream" expressed an interest in receiving regular contributions from Anderson in Germany.
-In August 1956 Max Schröder fell gravely ill and had to be hospitalised.
-Edith herself was back in hospital two months later, with another nervous breakdown, which sent her back to the same psychiatric hospital as the one in which she had spent six week back in 1953.
+Her novel Gelbes Licht (later published in English as A Man's Job) was released, as a result of which she was accepted as a member of the East German Writers' Association.
+She resigned from the WIDF and took a job with the Allgemeiner Deutscher Nachrichtendienst.
+In America the editor of the leftwing journal Mainstream expressed an interest in receiving regular contributions from Anderson in Germany.
+In August 1956 Schröder fell gravely ill and had to be hospitalised.
+Anderson herself was back in hospital two months later, with another nervous breakdown, which sent her back to the same psychiatric hospital as the one in which she had spent six week back in 1953.
 She later wrote that the illness and the break from work which it enforced had a positive impact on their marriage.
-In the first part of 1957 Max was allowed home, and the ensuing summer was a happy one for the family.
-However, Max Schröder's death on 14 January 1958 called for a rethink of her life and provided the opportunity for a new choice between the US and East Germany.
+In the first part of 1957 Schröder was allowed home, and the ensuing summer was a happy one for the family.
+However, Schröder's death on 14 January 1958 called for a rethink of her life and provided the opportunity for a new choice between the US and East Germany.